jasonincanada/kattis/notes/Target Practice.md

 ## Algorithm

 **Summary**: Iterate over points until we have a triangle.
 Pick a fourth point, R. In the success case this point must be collinear with one of the sides MN of the triangle.
-Then every other point must be collinear with side MN or the line from point R to vertex O of the triangle not belonging to side MN.
+Then every other point must be collinear with side MN or the line from a new point B (which is not collinear with MN), to vertex O of the triangle not belonging to side MN.
 If so, it's a success case, otherwise a failure

 ### Notes